proJM-Dev-team/edublue/README.md

 Wait for the installer to load and go through all the install steps.
 Make sure that the root user is enabled with a strong password and the user is not given administrator.

-Once the process is completed reboot and follow the secureblue setup steps.
+Once the process is completed reboot and update all package if needed.

 Make sure everything is up to date and then the install is complete.